Dot gov

 Safely: Means without significant risk of harm to oneself or others.
 Wis.
 Admin.
 Code § DHS 10.33(1)(d).

-To be selected as a primary or secondary diagnosis that causes a need for assistance or support from another person, the need must be due to a physical, cognitive, or memory loss impairment, with one exception as outlined in the section titled “Exception to Physical, Cognitive, or Memory Loss Impairment Requirement.”
+To be selected as a primary or secondary diagnosis that causes a need for assistance or support from another person, the need must be due to a physical, cognitive, or memory loss impairment.
+Additional guidance can be found in Module 4.4 Identifying Primary and Secondary Diagnoses.

 8.2 Communication

 Communication includes the ability to express oneself in one's own language, including non-English languages, American Sign Language (ASL), or other generally recognized non-verbal communication.
-For the purposes of the LTCFS, a person’s ability to communicate should be assessed in the context of their residence and not in regard with their ability to communicate with people in society at large.
+For the purposes of the LTCFS, a person’s ability to communicate should be assessed in the context of their residence and not regarding their ability to communicate with people in society at large.

 REMINDER: A person with a diagnosis of deafness has hearing loss that cannot be overcome with the use of hearing aids.
 A person with deafness may be able to fully communicate with others by reading lips, speaking, using written language, or by using sign language.
 For this person, the selection of 0: (Can fully communicate with no impairment or only minor impairment) is correct.